FinHubSA/ethereum-devnet-setup/README.md

   - Creates a standard GKE cluster needed for deploying the necessary artifacts by `kurtosis`
   - Fetches authentication credentials for the created GKE cluster and updates your local `kubeconfig` file (usually at `~/.kube/config`) with the cluster's endpoint and credentials.
       - This enables us to execute commands on our GKE cluster using the `kubectl` cli
-  - Creates a static IP address for the loadbalancer we'll create to access our Ethereum Nodes
+  - Creates a static IP address for the loadbalancer we'll create to access our Ethereum Nodes.
+    > Note: Take note of this IP address because it'll be used in step 2 of Spinup initial network nodes section.

 ## Setup Kubernetes Commandline Tool (Kubectl)
 1. Install kubectl as detailed [here](https://kubernetes.io/docs/tasks/tools/#kubectl)